Learn About The Law

 (3) As used in this section:

-(a) “Abuse-deterrent opioid analgesic drug product” means a brand or generic opioid analgesic drug product approved by the United States food and drug administration with abuse-deterrence labeling claims that indicate that the drug product is expected to result in a meaningful reduction in abuse.
+(a) “Abuse-deterrent opioid analgesic drug product” means a brand or generic opioid analgesic drug product approved by the FDA with abuse-deterrence labeling claims that indicate that the drug product is expected to result in a meaningful reduction in abuse.

 (b) “Opioid analgesic drug product” means a drug product in the opioid analgesic drug class prescribed to treat moderate to severe pain or other conditions, whether in immediate release or extended release or long-acting form, that may be combined with other drug substances to form a single drug product or dosage form.